holepunchto/drives/README.md

 drives mirror <src> <dst>
 ```

-Use `--live` for real-time mirroring!
+Use `--live` for real-time mirroring, and `--verbose` to show all logs.

 #### Share a drive
 ```bash